Z1ni/XGP-save-extractor/README.md

 - **Chorus** *(confirmed working with the Steam version)*

 ## Running
+Download the latest release for an one-file executable: https://github.com/Z1ni/XGP-save-extractor/releases

+*Or*

 Run `main.py` with Python 3.10+.
 The script produces ZIP files for each of the supported games that are installed for the current user.

 ## Thanks